tonic-team/synchronisation_scripts/README.md

 The datalad scripts contains one bash and one .bat script to be executed on UNIX or windows computer, both should work out of the box, as they are only calling a python script.

+The pyhton script ask for a commi message and then update the repository with the server version.
+In a second step, its asks wether large files should be dropped from the hard disc (this is done only if the server version has been uploaded successfully).
+Getting dropped files should be done manually using `datalad get .` (to get is all).

 ### Installation

 For the python scripts to work, python 3 and datalad should be installed.